yt-project/governance/source/leadership.rst

 encompasses many members of the community, but hopefully will help to direct and distribute project member energy.

-**Fertilizer Group** (includes executive committee, any defined leadership roles) – Members of this group spend a large part of their time organizing the yt-project from a high level.
+**Fertilizer Group** (includes steering committee, any defined leadership roles) – Members of this group spend a large part of their time organizing the yt-project from a high level.
 They are expected to coordinate their actions with other fertilizer members so that the project presents a coherent position towards the outside.
-They are expected to prepare and attend the monthly team calls and executive committee meetings.
+They are expected to prepare and attend the monthly team calls and steering committee meetings.
 We expect fertilizer members to teach and grow other members so that they can pass their organizational responsibilities on to them.
 This encourages us to increase diversity, reduce burn-out and allow group members to shift their focus in reaction to changing life circumstances.
 If a